ProzorroUKR/openprocurement.api/docs/source/tendering/open/tutorial.rst

 Let's try exploring the `/tenders` endpoint:

-.. http:example:: http/tender-listing.http
+.. httpexample:: http/tender-listing.http
    :code:

 Just invoking it reveals empty set.

 Now let's attempt creating some tender:

-.. http:example:: http/tender-post-attempt.http
+.. httpexample:: http/tender-post-attempt.http
    :code:

 Error states that the only accepted Content-Type is `application/json`.

 Let's satisfy the Content-type requirement:

-.. http:example:: http/tender-post-attempt-json.http
+.. httpexample:: http/tender-post-attempt-json.http
    :code:

 Error states that no `data` has been found in JSON body.